SamTh3D3v/CPMCAppointmentSystem/README.md

 ##TODO

-- the app (desktop and web) are service based applications following the SOA approach, which the main services are :
+- the app (desktop and web) are service based applications following the SOA approach, in which the main (wcf) services are :
-     - The Authentification wcf service.
+     - The Authentification service.
      - The Main service
      - The Medecin service
      - The Patient service
      - others...
-     Ps: Use Multiple Service Contracts those are used by the same service, or entirely muLtiple services !
+     Pb: Use Multiple ServiceContracts those are used by the same service, or entirely muLtiple services !
 - Wpf application (the main UI).
      -Modules (as separated User/Custom Controls): StatusBar, SideBarNavigation, ...
 - Asp.net MVC 5 ...